 The unduplicated count of eligible migrant children includes children and youth ages 3-21.
 The student's age must be between 3 and 21 years during the reporting year.
-Children two years of age whose residency in the state has been verified after turning three during the program year will also be included, along with those students who reach their twenty-second birthday within the program year (09/01/14-08/31/15).
-Reports from Power School compute the fields "Student ThirdBDay"is less than the end date of the report period and the "Student TwentySecondBDay" is greater than the start date of the reporting period.
+Children two years of age whose residency in the state has been verified after turning three during the program year are also included, along with those students who reach their 22nd birthday within the program year (i.e., 09/01/16-08/31/17).

+Reports from PowerSchool compute the fields "Student ThirdBday" is less than the end date of the report period and the "Student TwentySecondBday" is greater than the start date of the reporting period.
 In addition, validations have been built into PowerSchool Migrant functions to prevent entering over-age students.

-A child will be counted if they turn 3 or 22 during the reporting period and met the program eligibility criteria (e.g., were within 36 months of a last qualifying move and had a qualifying activity).
+A child will be counted if they turn 3 or 22 during the reporting period and meet the program eligibility criteria (e.g., are within 36 months of a last qualifying move and had a qualifying activity).
 The End of Eligibility date must be greater than the beginning of the reporting period.
-The Qualifying Arrival Date must be equal to or greater than 09/01/11 and be within 36 months of the Residency date.
+The Qualifying Arrival Date (QAD) must be equal to or greater than 09/01/13 and be within 36 months of the Residency date.

-The End of Eligibility date must be greater than the date qualifying the student (i.e. Enroll Date).
+The End of Eligibility date must be greater than the QAD (i.e., Enroll Date).
 The exceptions are Withdraw and Supplemental Program End dates.
-(Withdraw is defined as ending an enrollment period in a school history line).
+(Withdraw is defined as ending an enrollment period in the school history line).
 In PowerSchool, the supplemental program section has a field named "End Date."
-This date can be the same as the Withdraw date from a history line, but it can stand on its own if the Local Educational Agency wants to end a supplemental program before the student is withdrawn from a school history enrollment line.
+This date can be the same as the Withdraw date from a history line, but it can stand on its own if the Local Educational Agency ends a supplemental program before the student is withdrawn from a school history enrollment line.
 End of Eligibility is not the same as Program End Date.
-End of Eligibility occurs when the student has ended their 36 months of eligibility, has reached their 22nd birthday, has graduated, or has died.
+End of Eligibility occurs when the student has ended 36 months of eligibility, has reached their 22nd birthday, has graduated, or has died.

-A child will be counted in the A1 count if the qualifying arrival date plus 36 months is equal or greater than the beginning of the reporting period and if any of the following dates falls within the reporting range period 09/01/14 to 08/31/15: Enroll Date, Withdraw Date, Supplemental Program Start Date, or Supplemental Program End Date.
-Also, the interview date has to be before or equal to the last date of the reporting period.
+A child will be counted in the A1 count if the QAD plus 36 months is equal or greater than the beginning of the reporting period and if any of the following dates falls within the reporting range period 09/01/16 to 08/31/17: Enroll Date, Withdraw Date, Supplemental Program Start Date, or Supplemental Program End Date.
+The interview date must also be before or equal to the last date of the reporting period.

-"Enrollment" means the student has a school history line in PowerSchool showing enrollment in a school or in the migrant program (for out-of-school children and youth).
+"Enrollment" means the student has a school history line in PowerSchool showing enrollment in a school or in the migrant program (for out-of-school children and youth or children only enrolled in summer/not in regular schools).
 Supplemental Programs are defined in North Carolina as services above and beyond the basic educational programs provided by the local school district.

-Students who were resident in North Carolina for at least one day during the reporting period (09/01/2014-08/31/2015) and who have activity in PowerSchool in any of the fields listed above will be counted in the Category 1 count.
+Students who were residents in North Carolina for at least one day during the reporting period (09/01/16-08/31/17) and who have activity in PowerSchool in any of the fields listed above will be counted in the Category 1 count.